On Sale This Week: Lean Ground Beef + Pork Side Ribs

 posted on

 Over the past week, I've received quite a few messages about Health Canada's recent announcement.
-They have deemed cloned meat, specifically beef and pork, as safe.
+They've deemed cloned meat, specifically beef and pork, as safe.
 This means there will be no labels identifying it as cloned and no warnings to consumers.

 You can read more from Health Canada here and see what Sylvain Charlebois, a food professor, has to say in a story by the Epoch Times here.